watir/watirbook/main/quick_start.md

     $ irb
     >

 Now you can enter any Ruby command and you will immediately get a result.
-We will start with telling Ruby that we want to use selenium-webdriver gem with `require "watir-webdriver"`:
+We will start with telling Ruby that we want to use selenium-webdriver gem with `require "selenium-webdriver"`:

 You should see something like this: